Everything You Need to Know About Running Multiple Etsy Shops

-Additionally, you can use the same bank account for all of your shops, consolidating your sales profits into a single bank account.
+That means you can use the same bank account or the same credit card and information for all your shops, consolidating your sales profits into a single bank account.

 Note: We are not financial or legal professionals who can guide you if you might want separate financial accounts for each shop.

 To open a second Etsy shop, you’ll first want to log out of your Etsy account.
-There’s a walkthrough here, but I’ll also explain it below.
+Etsy has a walkthrough on its website, but we’ll explain it below.